Relocation Cover Letter Examples and Writing Guide

 Image source: https://i.pinimg.com/originals/cb/7a/3b/cb7a3b66d95700a6e18fe41d32fb2484.png

-Note that this candidate mentions the relocation issue right front so that the hiring manager will continue reading the letter even though the candidate is located in a different state.
+Note that this candidate mentions the relocation issue right up front so that the hiring manager will continue reading the letter even though the candidate is located in a different state.
 After that, the job-seeker lists their strengths and excellent academic performance, which, in their opinion, will be beneficial for the organization.
 And finally, they show their familiarity with the area and willingness to attend face-to-face interviews whenever it's convenient for an employer.

 How to write a relocation letter: Key takeaways

-- Show your connection with the area or employer.
+• Show your connection with the area or employer.
 If you studied in the city you're planning on moving to, have family there, or relocate with a spouse, include it in your cover letter.
 Having personal motivation increases your chances of being considered.

-- Be concise and attentive to detail.
+• Be concise and attentive to detail.
 Keep it to one page or 3-4 short paragraphs.
-Proofread the letter to exclude any occasional mistakes, and double check your name and contact details.
+Proofread the letter to exclude any occasional mistakes, and double-check your name and contact details.
 Do not forget to add a proper letter ending.